Support for research related activities

 Macquarie University Postgraduate Research Fund (PGRF)

-The PGRF is a designated fund of up to $3000 per candidate for activities that add value to a research project, such as a trip for a conference presentation or visit to a laboratory.
+The Postgraduate Research Fund (PGRF) is a designated fund of up to $5000 per candidate for activities that add value to a research project, such as a trip for a conference presentation or visit to a laboratory.

-Candidates can apply for funding once during their candidature, with the exception of those partaking in a joint PhD program, who may apply to the Pro Vice-Chancellor HDR Training & Partnerships for permission to make a second application.
+Candidates can apply for funding once during their candidature, with the exception of those partaking in a joint PhD program, who may apply to the Pro Vice-Chancellor, Graduate Research for permission to make a second application.

 The PGRF has two application rounds per year.
 Applicants should seek advice from their supervisors in preparing their application.

-Details of application dates, periods and activities covered are in the PGRF Funding Rules (see below).
+Details of application dates, periods and activities covered are in the PGRF Funding Rules [DOCX 49KB].
 All planned travel must conform to Macquarie’s Travel Policy.

 Forms and additional info